puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ## General Philosophies

 The following general ideas should be kept in mind when making judgement calls about style.
-The question “Does this block of syntax conform to the style guide?” may very well be answered by the following guidelines.
+The question "Does this block of syntax conform to the style guide?" may very well be answered by the following guidelines.

-1. Readability matters.
+1.  **Readability matters.**
     There is a strong preference for code that is more readable when presented with alternatives that are more difficult to read.
 Note, this is highly subjective, so this is by no means a hard and fast rule.
-Please use your best judgement as to what “readable” means.
+Please use your best judgement as to what "readable" means.
-    If you can read your own code 3 months from now, that’s a great start.
+    If you can read your own code 3 months from now, that's a great start.
-2. Inheritance should be avoided.
+2.  **Inheritance should be avoided.**
     In general, inheritance leads to code that is harder to read.
     Most use cases for inheritance can be replaced by exposing class parameters that can be used to configure resource attributes.
 See the Class Inheritance section for more details.
-3. Modules must not require an ENC.
-Modules must operate with ENC’s.
+3.  **Modules must not require an ENC.
+Modules must operate with ENCs.**
     When surveyed, there was near consensus that an ENC should not be required.
 At the same time, every module we write should work well with an ENC.
-4. Classes should generally not declare other classes.
+4.  **Classes should generally not declare other classes.**
     There is a strong preference to declare classes as close to node scope as possible.
 Classes which require other classes should not directly declare them and should instead allow